Mortgage Rate Holds in Canada Explained

 Here’s where the major lenders currently sit:

 The lesson?
 Start your pre-approval at least 120 days before your expected closing or renewal date to maximise your protection window.
-[INTERNAL-LINK: how much mortgage can I afford Edmonton]
+See how much mortgage you can afford before you begin.

 Are Rate Holds Free?

 Yes.
 Rate holds are free in Canada and come standard with any mortgage pre-approval (FCAC, 2025).
 There’s no application fee, no deposit, and no penalty for walking away.
 The lender runs a credit check during the pre-approval process, but the rate hold itself costs nothing.
-You’re not committed to that lender, and you can hold rates with multiple lenders simultaneously if you’re working with a broker.
+You’re not committed to that lender, and if a better rate turns up elsewhere before you close, your broker can move your hold to that lender instead.

 What Happens If Rates Drop During Your Hold?